joetrotti/GitHubProject/README.md

 ![plot](./public/images/home.png)
  A new social media platform in its early stages designed to connect with others.
 In the wepage's current state a *User* can register , login, and make a post.
  Future plans for JT Social include connecting with friends, posting videos and images, leaving comments on posts, and adding a "Donation Station" designed to donate to weekly changing charities.
+There will be a customizable profile with a friends list.

  ## Installation and Access